epics-containers/epics-containers.github.io/docs/tutorials/create_ioc.md

 ```

 :::{note}
-We used some raw podman / docker commands in the above script.
+We used some raw docker / docker commands in the above script.
 If you
 want to know what commands `ec` is running under the hood then you can
 use the `-v` option to see them.